10 Fascinating Things to See in Mexico City’s Centro Historico

 Inside, you’ll find murals and paintings from Diego Rivera and José Clemente Orozco, David Alfaro Siqueiros, and other important Mexican painters, as well as rotating art installations.

-The theatre inside Bellas Artes features a stained glass curtain made by Tiffany (yes, that Tiffany).
+The theater inside Bellas Artes features a stained glass curtain made by Tiffany (yes, that Tiffany).
 It’s a spectacle in its own right.

 Keen to soak up more Mexican culture?
 Catch a performance of Mexico’s Ballet Folklorico inside Bellas Artes.
 Click here to book tickets!